She PreparedEscape Techniques

 What Women Who Train Say

 "The wrist grab escape was the first thing I learned.
 I practised it on my husband that evening.
-He couldn't hold on.
-He's twice my size.
-I just stared at my hands in disbelief." — Be Prepared student, week 1
+He couldn't hold on — and he's twice my size.
+I just stared at my hands in disbelief.
+It's physics, not strength." — Lauren, Be Prepared student, week 1

 "My daughter came home from university for Christmas.
 I taught her the choke escape in the kitchen.
 She cried.
-She said 'why didn't anyone teach me this before I moved away?'" — Mother, age 52
+She said, 'Why didn't anyone teach me this before I moved away?'
+I didn't have an answer." — Jen, parent

 Ready to Be Prepared?